c3di/ImgDataConvertCodeGen/README_Dev.md

 **Installing Dependencies**

-Before installing dependencies, please ensure:
-- For TensorFlow with CUDA support, verify system compatibility at [TensorFlow's installation guide](https://www.tensorflow.org/install/pip>).
-- Use the correct path for `path/to/requirements.txt` in your project when executing the installation command.

-With the Python virtual environment activated, install the required dependencies:
+With your Python virtual environment active, choose the appropriate file—either `requirements_cpu.txt` or `requirements_gpu.txt`, both located in the root folder of your project, and use its correct path to install the necessary dependencies.
+For those requiring TensorFlow with CUDA support, it's crucial to confirm system compatibility by consulting the [TensorFlow Installation Guide](https://www.tensorflow.org/install/pip).

 ```bash
 pip install -r path/to/requirements.txt
 ```